New England Journal of Medicine July 27, 2017

 Resident

-The LATITUDE trial specifically targeted 'high-risk' metastatic castration-sensitive prostate cancer (mCSPC).
-What are the three specific clinical criteria used to define 'high-risk' in this study, and how many must a patient meet to qualify?
+The LATITUDE trial evaluated patients with high-risk metastatic castration-sensitive prostate cancer.
+What were the specific criteria used to define high-risk in this study, and how do you use this in clinical practice to identify patients who need therapy intensification beyond ADT alone?

 Key Response